mortezakowkabi/jcb-persian-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 **[00:16:04](https://www.youtube.com/watch?v=nw9YPu9emws&t=964s)**

 After recompiling, open the new ZIP file and check the `install.mysql.utf8.sql` file.
-You’ll see that your **Dump Data** has been properly inserted, confirming that the Help Document data is now hardcoded into the install script.
+You'll see that your **Dump Data** has been properly inserted, confirming that the Help Document data is now hardcoded into the install script.

 ---